tegaki-tegaki/shimmie2-tegaki/README.md

 define("CLI_LOG_LEVEL", 0);
 ```

+2. Enable the `log_console` extension in the manager GUI.
+This is by far the better way to log.

-2. You should also enable the `Logging (Network)` extension in the extension manager.
+2. If you want to use the `log_net` extension in the extension manager
+    1. make sure that the `log_net` extension sends data to `networklogger:35353`
+    2. start docker-compose with `--profile networklogger`
+    3. enable the extension in the manager GUI.

-3. You might also want to unsuppress the PHP output from the PHP command itself (started by the docker container) by removing `-q` from it.
+3. You might also want to unsuppress the PHP output from the PHP command itself (started by the docker container) by removing `-q` from it, it is however quite noisy.

 inside `tests/docker-init.sh`:
 ```shell